Lockers Park, Hemel Hempstead

 Another long-standing tradition is the game of Dark Tower, where, for one night all the lights are turned off at the school and the boys set up a base camp in the woodlands, whilst the teachers armed with torches, run around the grounds chasing them.
 Sounds very ‘Hunted’ but clearly the kids love it.

-Lockers Park has something of a unique ‘all inclusive’ model when it comes to wraparound care (7.30am-6pm for pre-prep and 7.30am-7.30pm for prep), which includes breakfast, supper and activities at no extra cost.
+Lockers Park has something of a unique ‘all inclusive’ model when it comes to wraparound care (7.30am-6pm for pre-prep and 7.30am-7.30pm for prep), which includes breakfast, supper and activities – all at no extra cost.
 This makes it a very popular option, with many parents taking advantage of it every day.
-It’s very flexible too in parents dont have to book in advance.
-Children can be dropped off from 7.30am and the school bus ferries to and from Harpenden and St Albans.
+It’s very flexible too in that parents don’t have to book in advance.
+The school bus ferries to and from Harpenden and St Albans and there is a new Berkhamsted bus service due to launch in April 2020.

 Starting at £3,650 per term for reception up to £5,795 for day boys and £8,350 for boarders.
 You can choose to board one night a week for £450 per term up to £1,930 per term for five nights a week.
 And it’s £57 for a one-off night.